Clarence Eddy: Return to the United States

 Returning to the United States with a letter of recommendation from Haupt, Eddy presided as organist at the First Congregational Church in Chicago.
 He received praise for his playing of the music he had learned in Europe.
 In 1879, he took the position of organist at First Presbyterian Church, staying there for 17 years.
 In 1876, Eddy spent one week in Philadelphia playing recitals three times a day at the Centennial Exposition.

 During his time in Chicago, he became involved with the Hershey School of Music as general director.
 It was founded in 1875 by Sara Hershey, and in 1876 the Hershey Music Hall was completed, giving the school the facilities it needed.
 A three-manual Johnson organ (built to Eddy's specifications) was installed for teaching and concert purposes.
 Inaugural concerts were performed on January 23 and 25 of 1877.

 Continuing to tour and perform extensively, Eddy remained part of the Chicago music scene, including designing and dedicating the Roosevelt organ in the Auditorium Theatre.
 Eddy left Chicago in 1895, spending the rest of his life touring, teaching, and concertizing, dedicating over 1000 organs in his career.
 He later wrote organ method books, and teaching remained part of his career after leaving the Hershey school.

 The 100 Recitals

 Between 1877 and 1879, Eddy gave over 100 recitals, all with different programs on Sunday afternoons at the Hershey Music Hall.
 Each recital featured a piece by Bach and a variety of contemporary organ works, including transcriptions.
 Each recital also had two pieces of non-organ music, typically a vocalist, or chamber music.
+In addition to performing works by composer Ada Weigel Powers, he collaborated with her in 1915 to compose “Shepherd’s Song.”